The North Western Fells

 - Book seven listed as – in preparation

-Towards the end of the 1960s, the guides would see their first physical changes since they were published.
-The cases became less flexible, and the corners were eventually squared, making slipping them in and out of a pocket harder.
-The cases also came in different shades of yellow.
+In the late 1960s, the guides underwent their first noticeable physical alterations since their initial publication.
+The once pliable cases became less flexible, and the corners were squared off, making slipping them in and out of pockets more difficult.
+Additionally, the cases were now available in various shades of yellow.

-Sadly, by the end of 1980, they changed to plain green with very little texture.
-The gold blocking was also removed from the front of the case.
+Regrettably, by the end of 1980, a shift occurred as the guide cases changed to plain green covers with minimal texture.
+The distinctive gold blocking that adorned the front of the cases was also removed during this period.

-In 1985, the Gazette bound their millionth Wainwright book, which happened to be The North Western Fells.
-The whole story behind this celebrated event can be found in the Memorabilia section of the website.
+In 1985, a significant milestone was achieved when the Gazette bound their millionth Wainwright book, coincidentally The North Western Fells.
+The detailed narrative of this momentous event is documented in the Memorabilia section of the website, providing a comprehensive account of the celebration.

-The guides were printed 3,000 at a time throughout the 1980s.
-However, Michael Joseph would soon become the new publisher, so the Gazette’s final print run for this guide was only one thousand.
-It was enough to see them through until they ceased publication of all guides.
+During the 1980s, the guides were printed in batches of 3,000.
+However, with Michael Joseph taking over as the new publisher, the Gazette’s final print run for this guide was reduced to just one thousand.
+This quantity proved sufficient to last until the publication of all guides was discontinued.

-After a stroke of luck, the guides were about to return to Kendal after a decade of absence.
-In February 2003, Frances Lincoln were announced as the new publisher, and the Gazette was one of the first newspapers to report the news:
+A stroke of luck brought the guides back to Kendal after a decade of being printed elsewhere.
+In February 2003, the announcement of Frances Lincoln as the new publisher marked a significant turn of events, with the Gazette being among the first newspapers to report this news:

-To mark the 50th anniversary of The Eastern Fells, John Nicholl wanted to produce a set of guides to match the original guides as closely as possible—the new guides launched in March 2005.
-Wainwright’s original artwork was scanned, and gold blocking returned to the front of the case for the first time since 1980.
-Limited Edition Leather-Bound box sets were also produced for Wainwright enthusiasts.
+In commemoration of the 50th anniversary of The Eastern Fells, John Nicholl endeavoured to create a set of guides that closely mirrored the original editions.
+Launched in March 2005, these new guides saw Wainwright’s original artwork scanned and gold blocking reintroduced to the front of the case for the first time since 1980.
+Limited Edition Leather-Bound box sets were also crafted, catering to the enthusiasts and collectors of Wainwright’s work.

 From left to right: